-When we think about increased IT support efficiency, we might think of faster and/or cheaper IT service desk operations.
+When we think about increased IT support efficiency, we might think of faster and/or cheaper tech support or IT service desk operations.
 But now, post-pandemic, or what is being called “the new normal”, there’s a hunger for “better, faster, and cheaper” IT support.
 This recognizes key modern business priorities, such as:

 - Emphasis on outcomes and value creation